logto-io/rfcs/draft/0001-organization.md

 The introduction of new claims may increase the size of the ID token.
 In a multi-tenant environment, the ID token size may significantly increase if the user has numerous memberships and roles.

-To mitigate this issue, the OP MAY choose to include organization claims in the ID token only when the client requests the [Userinfo Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) with the `urn:logto:scope:organization` scope.
+To mitigate this issue, the OP MAY choose to include organization claims in the ID token only when the client requests the [Userinfo Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) with the `urn:logto:scope:organizations` or `urn:logto:scope:organization_roles` scope values.

 ### 7.2.
 Allowed dynamic organizations